What does oak DO?

 Reliability of Oak Supply

 While oak may become available from exotic sources from time to time and in small quantities, availability of commercial quantities on a regular and continuing basis is most important.
-Otherwise, that oak is not of much use.
-There are many competitive uses for oak, such as veneer and furniture.
-Oak for cooperage purposes is more expensive to mill, as it requires specialized skills for proper cutting.
+If not readily available, oak from a specific region cannot be reliably used.
+There are many competitive uses for high quality oak, such as veneer and furniture.
+Oak for cooperage purposes is more expensive to mill, and it requires specialized processing skills and proper cutting.

-Changing political realities also affect ongoing oak supply, as evidenced by the changes in Eastern Europe.
+Changing political realities also affect ongoing oak supply, as evidenced by the changes in Eastern Europe in the 1980s.